NINAnor/ecRxiv_gjengroing_review/README.md

 ## How to use ecRxiv

+WARNING - ecRxiv is currently undergoing some alterations to the workflow.
+This will be clear out within a few days to weeks.
+It may mean that some folders are names differently than what is described below.

 On this site (this GitHub repository) you can submit technical documentation and ecological justification for your ecosystem condition indicator(s) and have it published on an online web application in a standardised format along side other indicators from anywhere in the world.

 As a minimum requirement, the documentation must be renderable as an html, and you must submit a separate metadata file (excel template is provided).
 However, we encourage, and facilitate, the publication of fully reproducible workflows in the form of quarto files and associated data files.